surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 such as the regular triangle wave, are large enough for this artifact to never appear in the normally used range for this specific reason.

-The important thing is that just like most other oscillators in Surge, it doesn't output any inharmonic aliasing whatsoever or any audible levels of interpolation-noise, two artifacts which has played a big part in giving digital synthesizers a bad name.
+The important thing is that just like most other oscillators in Surge XT, it doesn't output any inharmonic aliasing whatsoever or any audible levels of interpolation-noise, two artifacts which has played a big part in giving digital synthesizers a bad name.